7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 		- `ffuf -request search.req -request-proto http -w special-chars.txt -mc all` - which characters cause what issue that indicate what about the context?
 	- Error text
 		- What does the error mean?
 Just google it!
+	- How is data reflected back?
+		- Did you fuzz for bad characters?
+		- XXS, SSTI, etc?

+- Web PrivEsc
 - Have you performed scanning or manual enumeration authenicated?
+- How is authenicated user data reflected on the page?
+	- Framework?
+	- Database?
+	- Session-related?

 Application: